 \subsection{Sample Selection}

 We searched for quasars in the SDSS DR16 quasar catalog~\citep{2020ApJS..250....8L} and the AEGIS-X AGN catalog~\citep{2009ApJS..180..102L, Nandra2015} that fall within the CEERS field.
 We also limited our targets to those with spectroscopic redshifts greater than 1.6 to focus on high redshift quasars, which have been challenging for \hst\ to detect their host.
 Three SDSS quasars were identified with redshifts at 1.646, 2.588, and 3.442, respectively.
-SDSS1419+5254 ($z=3.442$) falls in CEERS2 and thus has only two \jwst\ filters (i.e., F200W and F444W) available at this moment.
-From AEGIS-X, we also find four quasars with spectroscopic redshifts above $z>1.6$.
-After manually checking, we find that two of them are matched to SDSS quasars\footnote{After the manual confirmation, we find SDSS1419+5254 and AEGIS 585 are the same system; SDSS1420+5300A and AEGIS 742 are the same system.}.
+SDSS1419+5254 ($z=3.442$) falls in CEERS2 and thus has only two \jwst\ filters (i.e., F200W and F444W) available at the time.
+From AEGIS-X, we found four quasars with spectroscopic redshifts above $z>1.6$ with two of them matched to SDSS quasars\footnote{We find SDSS1419+5254 and AEGIS 585 are the same system; SDSS1420+5300A and AEGIS 742 are the same system.}.
 As a result, two additional targets are selected with redshift at 2.317 and 3.465, respectively.
 While MIRI images were taken in parallel, no additional quasars were found.
 We note that only one quasar (AEGIS 482) is in common with a recent \jwst\ study of X-ray-selected AGN in CEERS \citep{Kocevski2022}.
 The properties of our five quasars are given in Table~\ref{table:sample}.